ADASS-2020/website/README.md

     python process_sessions.py

-Do **not remove** google5309bb60aa53ebd2.html, it'S used for site verification for YouTube.
+Do **not remove** google5309bb60aa53ebd2.html, it's used for site verification for YouTube.

 ## Twitter